shahi7/NC-task-notifier/README.md

 ## Configuration

-The most important environment values usually include:
+These important environment values/secrets should be configured before running:

-- `NEXTCLOUD_USER` and `NEXTCLOUD_PASS`: app credentials for the delegator Nextcloud account, generated in account settings.
+- `NEXTCLOUD_USER` and `NEXTCLOUD_PASS`: app credentials for the delegator's Nextcloud account, generated in account settings.
 - `CALENDAR_URL`: URL for target task calendar.
-- `USER_MAP_DC`: mapping from task assignee labels to Discord user IDs.
-- `REMINDER_DELTAS`: how long before a deadline reminder should be sent.

 ## Running the system